nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

  - **Must** specify the technical mechanism that allows the dataset to be automatically harvested by Europeana.
  - **May** specify a machine readable license that applies to all metadata

-The sections will provide further details on each of these points.
+The sections bellow provide details on how of these points.

 # Dataset RDF resource accessible by its URI